9jaDevo/pulse-earn/public/api/README.md

-# PulseEarn API Documentation
+# PollPeak API Documentation

-This directory contains the Postman collection and environment files for the PulseEarn API.
+This directory contains the Postman collection and environment files for the PollPeak API.
 These files can be imported into Postman to explore and test the API endpoints.

 ## Files